I wanted perfect breasts, so I got them. But if I could do it all over again, I would choose differently.

 More years went by, and I started to care more about fashion.
 I’ve always loved stylish clothes, but they just weren’t affordable for me.
 However, with the rise of fast fashion, now I could afford to look classy and chic.
 But I would always have to wear a size up to fit my chest.
 I became extremely frustrated with this because when the clothes would fit my chest, they would be too loose in my waist.
 I also felt that at that point the large breasts were making me look older and heavier, especially because I’m not too tall.
 When an associate at a Victoria’s Secret store measured me and said that I needed to buy their DD-sized bras, I panicked again.
 I had never intended to become that size.
 All I had wanted to be was a full C/small D.

 Meanwhile, I received a Facebook message from a girl named Angela.
 She suggested that I do a story for my magazine about the negative health effects of breast implants.
 The conversation had begun.
 I learned about some of the symptoms from her: fatigue, cognitive dysfunction (brain fog, memory loss), muscle aches, joint pain, hair loss, dryness throughout the body, recurring infections, gastrointestinal and digestive issues, rashes, food and chemical sensitivities, anxiety, and problems with thyroid and adrenals.

-I began to think about my own health and realized all the health problems that I had accumulated after I got my breast implants done.
+I began to think about all the health problems that I had accumulated after I got my breast implants done.